 The Town of West Tisbury values being a diverse community that accommodates residents of varying income levels.
 As the cost of land and housing increases on Martha's Vineyard, many local residents are being priced out of the market for homes.
 The Town of West Tisbury desires to maintain and encourage housing that is affordable to the entire range of its residents, without encouraging excessive growth that detracts from the Town's quality of life.
 Further, the town desires to create and maintain a pool of housing that remains affordable in perpetuity for future generations of West Tisbury residents.
 Therefore, the Town establishes this section to allow the creation of apartments, multi-family dwellings, and accessory dwellings to help meet the Town's housing needs, as well as the construction of individual residences on lots that do not satisfy minimum lot size requirements which will remain in the affordable housing pool in perpetuity; and to require affordable, year-round housing in all larger developments.
 This section also enables families that own large parcels of land to use those parcels as family compounds containing several dwelling units without subdividing their land into building lots.
-In this bylaw, wherever occupancy is restricted to residents of West Tisbury, such restriction shall mean that the Affordable Housing Committee, the Planning Board, and owners of rental units shall allow occupancy by any resident of Martha's Vineyard, but shall, to the extent practical, give first preference to residents of West Tisbury.
+In this bylaw, wherever occupancy is restricted to residents, such restrictions shall mean island residents to the extent allowed under the Fair Housing Rules.